 15. “The Turn to Truth: Trends in Truth Commission Experimentation” (with Hunjoon Kim and Eric Wiebelhaus-Brahm).
 Journal of Human Rights 9(1): 45-64 (2010).

-1. "Achieving an Unpopular Balance: Colombian Post-Conflict Justice and Amnesty in Comparative Perspective," Forthcoming in Challenges for Peace and Transitional Justice in Colombia. eds.
+3. "Achieving an Unpopular Balance: Colombian Post-Conflict Justice and Amnesty in Comparative Perspective," Forthcoming in Challenges for Peace and Transitional Justice in Colombia. eds.
 Jacqueline DeMerrit and James Meernik.
-Cambridge University Press (TBD).
+New York: Cambridge University Press (TBD).

 1. "American, Gun Violence and Human Rights--Connecting the Dots."
 Open Global Rights.
 April 18, 2018.